 This is a good question.
 I always refrigerate my cakes.
 Gluten free baked goods spoil a lot faster than their gluten counterparts.
 To prevent spoiling, store in the fridge.

-You can easily make this cake recipe in a large 12-inch cast iron skillet.
+You can make this cake recipe in a large 12-inch cast iron skillet.
 You want to grease the skillet so the cake will release easily.

 Yes, you can make this cake 1-2 days ahead.
 Be sure to store it in the refrigerator.

-More Gluten Free Cake Recipes:
+More Gluten-Free Cake Recipes:

-- Gluten Free Orange Poppy Seed Cake
+- Gluten-Free Orange Poppy Seed Cake

-- The Best Gluten Free Vanilla Cake
+- The Best Gluten-Free Vanilla Cake

-- Gluten Free French Apple Cake
+- Gluten-Free French Apple Cake

-- Rich Gluten Free Chocolate Cake
+- Rich Gluten-Free Chocolate Cake

-The Best Gluten Free Pineapple Upside Down Cake
+Easy Gluten Free Pineapple Upside Down Cake

 Ingredients